 Dreams Take Flight In Luckenbach

-One notable historic event occurred on November 20, 1865 when schoolmaster Jacob F. Brodbeck decided to pursue his dream of flight by designing and testing his very own flying machine four decades ahead of the Wright brothers.
+One notable historic event occurred on November 20, 1865, when schoolmaster Jacob F. Brodbeck decided to pursue his dream of flight by designing and testing his very own flying machine four decades ahead of the Wright brothers.
+According to the Handbook of Texas Online, Brodbeck was actually the first man to fly in an airplane on September 20, 1865.
 He had built several working models successfully and was able to get solid financial backing from a number of investors.
 Unfortunately, his demonstration flight ended with a crash.
 Although Brodbeck was not badly injured in the crash, he was sorely disappointed.
 He set his wrecked plane on fire and walked away, never to explore the world of aviation again.

 The Luckenbach School Holds Its Place As A Texas Historic Landmark

 The Luckenbach School was established in 1855.
-The building went through a number of iterations from one room log cabin to one room stone schoolhouse to a limestone schoolhouse/teacher age combination.
-Because of the small size of the both the school and the population, the school never offered more than seven grades.
+The building went through a number of iterations from a one-room log cabin to the one-room stone schoolhouse to a limestone schoolhouse/teacher age combination.
+Because of the small size of both the school and the population, the school never offered more than seven grades.

 Because the population of the town decreased dramatically in the 1960s, classes were consolidated with the schools in Fredericksburg by 1967.
 Nonetheless, the school has always been central to the town, which continues to have a sense of community thanks to the fact that the Luckenbach Club meets seasonally at the historic school and maintains the school grounds.
 In 1982, a historical marker was erected at the school.
 In 1986, one was erected for the town, itself.